-Very long story short, the surfer always treated me horribly, never pulled his weight in any way, and turned out to be addicted to heroin.
-My heart broke so many times but the reality is he was never the man I hoped he could be and I was in love with a man who never existed.
+Very long story short, the surfer was never the man I hoped he could be and I was in love with a man who never existed.
 It was all Devotion to a Dream.
+My heart broke so many times but it wasn't fair to either of us.

 Ambrosia sold in November 2017 to another Annapolis liveaboard, and she is currently on the hard right where I put her, being fixed up for cruising.
 I moved out of the House of Neverending Sorrows and left Annapolis in December 2017 to move to a renovated barn in Western Maryland.
 It quickly turned out to be a disaster with leaking propane, faulty wiring, and a misogynist, micromanaging, man-splaining landlord.
 I quickly moved to an apartment, but not knowing the area, had landed in the worst neighborhood in Hagerstown, referred to as "Little Baltimore" for good reason.
 My duplex neighbor was running a trap house with heroin and prostitutes and my 4+ months there felt like living on the set of The Wire.
 When the other apartment became vacant local corner boys began using it as a stash house.
 I'm pretty tough but living alone in that environment was more than I could take.